Chile national rugby sevens team

 The Chile national rugby sevens team is a minor national sevens side.
+They have made three appearances at the Rugby World Cup Sevens; they also compete in the Pan American Games, and have featured in the World Rugby Sevens Series.

+History

 In the 2008 USA Sevens they lost to Australia 24-14 in the Shield finals.
 In preparation for the 2018 Rugby World Cup Sevens they toured Fiji, a month before the World Cup.
 Chile was invited to the 2021 World Rugby Sevens Series that was held in Canada, in Vancouver and Edmonton.

-They have participated at two Olympic repechage tournaments, in 2016 and 2020, but were unsuccessful to qualify for the Olympics both times.
+They have participated at two Olympic repechage tournaments, in 2016 and 2020, but were unsuccessful in qualifying for the Olympics on both occasions.

+Chile qualified for the 2024 World Rugby Sevens Challenger Series in Dubai.
+In the first round of the series, they defeated Germany in the semi-finals before losing out to Kenya in the Cup final to finish as runners-up.
+They finished third overall in the Challenger series and qualified for the SVNS promotion and relegation play-off competition at the 2024 Spain Sevens.